 GREENSBURG, Pa., Nov.
-16, 2015 /PRNewswire/ -- The leaves have fallen, and West Penn Power, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter weather by completing inspections and conducting maintenance on weather-sensitive equipment across its service area.
+14, 2017 /PRNewswire/ -- In preparation for winter, West Penn Power, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.

-Helicopter patrols also are completing inspections on about 1,700 miles of FirstEnergy transmission lines located in the West Penn Power service area.
+Helicopter patrols also are completing inspections on approximately 1,700 miles of FirstEnergy transmission lines located in the West Penn Power eservice area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Any potential reliability issues identified during the inspection will be addressed immediately.
+Any potential reliability issues identified during the inspection may then be addressed.

-Tree trimming is another key to preparing our system to meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-West Penn Power tree contractors have trimmed more than 4,000 circuit miles of electric lines since January.
+In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+West Penn Power tree contractors expect to complete trimming along about 4,900 circuit miles of electric lines in 2017.

 Employee safety also is a priority during the winter.
 West Penn Power's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
-West Penn Power personnel often receive extra breaks to stay warm when working in extreme cold to restore power after an outage.
+West Penn Power personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.

 SOURCE FirstEnergy Corp.